Getting Started

 - Integrate apps (like ours!) to super-charge your capabilities

 Slack offers free plans with no limit on the number of participants.
-To get started with Chore Wheel, first create a Slack workspace.

 Step 2: Install Chore Wheel